mchlkpng/shader-test/README.md

 ## The newsprite.fp Fragment Program
 The fragment program is a little lengthy and it would not be a good use of time explaining how everything works in here, as it's information I got from the [LearnOpenGL](https://learnopengl.com/Lighting/Colors) tutorial.
 I recommend taking a look at this to get a better understanding of lighting.
 In short, this is the program that does all of the calculation for light reflection.
-You can check it out (I'll link it here when it's on GitHub).
+You can check it out [here](https://github.com/mchlkpng/shader-test/blob/main/main/materials/newsprite/newsprite.fp).

 By the way, this is the attenuation equation: